KomodoPlatform/dPoW/doc/bible.md

 ### NN season

-A NN season may not equal 12 months - it will cover mininmum 75%, 3 quarters (9 months) of a year.
+A NN season may not equal 12 months - it will cover mininmum 75%, 3 quarters (9 months) of a year but could also last longer than a year under specific circumstances.

 ### Notary Node setup: